DNS CAA Record Explained — Certificate Authority Authorization

 CAA and DNSSEC Together

 CAA records tell CAs which issuers are authorized.
-DNSSEC cryptographically signs your DNS responses, proving they have not been tampered with.
+DNSSEC cryptographically signs your DNS responses so validators can authenticate that they have not been tampered with.
 Together, they provide defense in depth:

 - CAA without DNSSEC — A CA checks your CAA records, but an attacker who can tamper with DNS responses (via cache poisoning) could strip or modify the CAA records before the CA sees them.

 - CAA with DNSSEC — The CA can verify the authenticity of the CAA response.
-If the DNSSEC validation fails, the CA knows the response was tampered with and refuses to issue.
+If DNSSEC validation fails, the CA must treat the policy as unverified and refuse to issue.

 For maximum protection, enable both CAA records and DNSSEC on your zones.
 DNScale supports DNSSEC signing and makes it straightforward to enable on any zone.